Introduction

 Scientific Explanation

 Research in cognitive psychology shows that figurative language, including proverbs, activates multiple brain regions associated with meaning, imagery, and emotion.
-Also worth noting, the rhythmic pattern of proverbs engages the brain’s auditory cortex, making the information more likely to be stored in long‑term memory.
-That said, this dual‑coding process—combining literal and figurative representations—strengthens memory traces.
+Worth adding, the rhythmic pattern of proverbs engages the brain’s auditory cortex, making the information more likely to be stored in long‑term memory.
+This dual‑coding process—combining literal and figurative representations—strengthens memory traces.
 Studies also indicate that people are more likely to trust statements delivered with proverbial framing, as the saying suggests collective wisdom rather than personal bias.

 Common Proverbs and Their Meanings